Hello everybody,

 const int * constValue;

-int * const constPtr = &intInt;//have to be initialize here
+int * const constPtr = &intInt; //have to be initialize here

-const int * const constPtrValue = &intInt;//have to be initialize
+constPtrValue = &intInt; //have to be initialize

 here